-The Lighting Plan and the top-level skills of local experts have made Lyon a major center of “light design” and urban lighting, whether temporary or long-term.
+The Lighting Plan and the top-notch skills of local experts have turned Lyon into a major centre of “light design” and urban lighting, including both temporary and permanent lighting projects.

-Started in 1989, the first Lighting Plan was a pioneering initiative with political, technical and artistic impact.
-By organizing permanent lighting for Lyon, it gave the city a new face and enabled lighting over 250 sites throughout the urban area.
-Light is no longer just for security; it has become an essential component of the urban landscape.
+The first Lighting Plan dates back to 1989.
+It was a pioneering initiative with political, technical and artistic impact.
+By overseeing the permanent illumination of over 250 sites, it gave the city a whole new face.
+Light is no longer just used for security reasons; it has become an essential component of the urban environment.

-Companies from Lyon featuring light designers, artists or architects are invited to share their knowledge around the world.
+Companies from Lyon featuring light designers, artists or architects are invited to share their knowhow in all corners of the world.

-Created in 2002 at the initiative of the City of Lyon, LUCI (Lighting Urban Community International) is an international network of cities on urban lighting.
-The network brings together 65 municipalities on 6 continents engaged in using light as a tool for sustainable urban development.
+Created in 2002 at the initiative of the City of Lyon, LUCI (Lighting Urban Community International) is an international network of cities using urban lighting.
+The network brings together 65 municipalities on 6 continents committed to using light as a tool for sustainable urban development.
 It also includes 51 lighting professionals and companies as associated members.
-Through the organisation of international events and conferences, and its involvement in various lighting projects and research, LUCI creates spaces for exchange of knowledge and good practices in sustainable urban lighting
+By organizing international events and conferences, and participating in lighting projects and research, LUCI provides a forum for the exchange of knowhow and best practices in sustainable urban lighting.